Moving Checklist for Assisted LivingAssisted Living, Retirement Living Options | March 11, 2016

 Create New Memories in the Assisted Living Community

-Help create a familiar setting for your loved one in the assisted living facility by placing items in the room where your loved one is used to seeing them.
+Help create a familiar setting for your loved one in the assisted living community by placing items in the room where your loved one is used to seeing them.
 For example, set up the nightstand with the same clock and framed photos that were in the home.
 Bring a favorite recliner or beloved quilt, and display favorite knick-knacks around the room.

 Remember, the staff is also there to help your loved one settle in.
 Find out who the main point of contact would be in case of emergency, especially if you don’t live near the community.